EuroBasket Women 2023

-The 2023 European Women Basketball Championship, commonly called EuroBasket Women 2023, will be the 39th edition of the continental tournament in women's basketball, sanctioned by the FIBA Europe.
-It will be co-hosted by Slovenia and Israel between 15 and 25 June 2023.
-The games will be played in Tel Aviv and Ljubljana.
+The 2023 European Women Basketball Championship, commonly called EuroBasket Women 2023, was the 39th edition of the continental tournament in women's basketball, sanctioned by FIBA Europe.
+It was co-hosted by Ljubljana, Slovenia and Tel Aviv, Israel from 15 to 25 June 2023.

+Serbia was the defending champions.
+Belgium won their first title, winning 58–64 in the final over Spain, while France won the bronze medal, after defeating Hungary.